AmithBV0606/TanStack-Query/README.md

 ### Accessing the local cache data :

 - `queryClient.setQueryData` is used to update the cached data for a specific query.
 In this case, it's the query with the key["post", pageNumber], which lickely represents the list of posts on the current page.

+- setQueryData is the method which helps us to access the cached data.